PopaVadim/Active-Directory-Home-Lab/README.md

 <br/>

-<b>Therefore, we cna see that All Departments Groups was assigned to be a member of Business Units All Groups which is the Parent OU.</b><br /> <br />
+<b>Therefore, we can see that the object All Departments Groups was assigned to be a member of Business Units All Groups which is the Parent OU.</b><br /> <br />

  <img height="80%" width="80%" alt="Member of BU all groups" src="https://user-images.githubusercontent.com/117952272/209222960-3bbea293-637c-4416-b57e-e49157d60663.png">